jussellymoreno1394/git-bot/README.md

 **_Note:_** The name for the invocation is defined in one of the Twilio functions.

-The creation of a "Router" in Natural Language, in this case is not necessary.
+The creation of a **Router** in Natural Language, in this case is not necessary.